ExpressionEngine/ExpressionEngine-User-Guide/source/troubleshooting/email/emails_not_reaching_destination.rst

    debugging shows a 553 error, make certain the return address complies with this requirement.)
 #.
 Try a different Email Protocol.
 #.
-Change **Enable Email Debugging?** to *On*.
-Attempt to send an email
+Attempt to send an email via
-   via :menuselection:`Developer Tools --> Utilities --> Communicate`.
+   :menuselection:`Developer Tools --> Utilities --> Communicate`.
 If that
    fails it will output an error that will assist with troubleshooting the problem.
 #.
-If Enable Email Debugging is on and no error message is received it
+If no error message is received it means that EE is successfully opening a
-   means that EE is successfully opening a socket to the email server, writing the email headers and data to the mail queue, and closing the connection.
+   socket to the email server, writing the email headers and data to the mail queue, and closing the connection.
 In this case, the next step is to contact the hosting provider or server administrator for further troubleshooting.